Views expressed by the host on this program, riveting a nation, rallying a nation.

 Right.

-Get them two out of I mean start a revolt.
+Get them two out of, I mean, start a revolt.

 Get them two out of control.

-Well, what do you mean start a revolt?
+Well, what do you mean, start a revolt?

 You mean get rid of Boehner and McConnell from leadership?

-Well no, I I understand the desire.
+Well, no, I understand the desire.

-It's just that it it's the way the rules in these institutions exist, it's really hard to get rid of these leaders.
+It's just that it's the way the rules in these institutions exist, it's really hard to get rid of these leaders.

 And if you fail, you're done.

-You don't get a committee, you don't get any re-election money.
+You don't get any reelection money.

-It's it's I'm not making excuses for it.
+I'm not making excuses for it.

 I'm just trying to explain to you the way it is.

-This is all about cheap labor.
+They want cheap, this is all about cheap labor.

 I hate saying it.